-As well as being the anchor for the BBC News at One for the last 11 years, Sophie has also appeared on BBC breakfast, News at Six, News at 10, Crimewatch and Watchdog.
+As well as being the anchor for the BBC News at One for the last 11 years, Sophie is a keen runner and likes to take on sporting challenges that push herself to the limit.

-But there is a lot more to Sophie Raworth than delivering us the latest news each lunchtime.
-Here are 7 things you might not know about the broadcasting journalist…
+But there is a lot more to Sophie Raworth than delivering the latest news each lunchtime.
+Here are several things you probably don’t know about her…

-1. She is a busy mum of three
+1. Sophie Raworth is a busy mum of three

 Sophie married her husband, Richard Winter, after he proposed on holiday in Italy on her birthday, and the couple now have three children, two daughters called Ella and Georgia, and a son called Oliver.